ryansteed/heuristic-moral-machine/log.md

     + Nootigatthu et al.
 - Find more ethical algorithm use cases in the literature - maybe start with that one ethical alg lit review with the collective/individual taxonomy

+## Future features
 - (Bonus) Compare effect sizes in label model to effect sizes in MM paper
+- (Hard) Re-write Snorkel source to make this an original aggregation approach; might be easiest to do this while writing the manuscript
 - (Hard) Decide how to prove this method is better, not just comparable
 - (Hard) Design an experiment to actually gather heuristics from experts for one of the case studies
     + try to demonstrate that the method works by asking SMEs, instead of just making up heuristics that get a good performance